MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

  - [Differential CATALOG state](./20230806_durable_catalog_state.md)
  - [TIMESTAMP ORACLE as a service](./20230921_distributed_ts_oracle.md)

+As a follow-up, we will propose a design doc for the post-platform-v2 physical, distributed architecture.

 ## Roadmap for Use-Case Isolation and Platform v2 in General